4 min read

 You should have them fill out a W-8BEN.
 It says they're a foreign independent contractor.
 Keep it for your records.

 There's no 1099 (they're not in the US).
 There's no withholding (they're not paying US taxes...they're not in the US).
 There's no government requirements.
 There are no required benefits.
 There's no way to consider them an "employee" in your country.
+In fact, the Philippine Government prohibits you from considering them an employee unless you have a legal entity in the Philippines, which you dont.
 They're an independent contractor.
+That's the end of it.

 Here's a full treatment on taxes